Apple (AAPL) Receives a New Rating from a Top Analyst

-Apple has an analyst consensus of Moderate Buy, with a price target consensus of $122.06, representing a 5.5% upside.
-In a report issued on September 22, Raymond James also reiterated a Buy rating on the stock with a $120.00 price target.
+Currently, the analyst consensus on Apple is a Moderate Buy with an average price target of $123.22, implying a -1.6% downside from current levels.
+In a report issued on October 1, Deutsche Bank also assigned a Buy rating to the stock with a $140.00 price target.

 See today’s analyst top recommended stocks >>